garyhurtz/cmp_kitty/README.md

 - [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)
 - [kitty](https://github.com/kovidgoyal/kitty)

+> Note: This plugin is still in active development.
+Breaking changes may occur.
+Check back often for changes to configuration, setup, features, etc.

 ### Kitty Configuration

 This extension requires that Kitty is configured to allow remote control.
 Refer to the